StackVista/stackstate-docs/setup/security/rbac/rbac_permissions.md

 ## Manage permissions

-StackState permissions can be managed using the `stac` CLI.
+StackState permissions can be managed using the `sts` CLI.

 {% hint style="info" %}
 **Important note:** All permissions in StackState are case sensitive.